 CodePipeline enhances efficiency by automating repetitive tasks and reducing the manual overhead associated with deployment.
 It supports parallel and sequential stages, enabling flexibility in deployment strategies and workflows.

-Key Features
+Key features

-Following are the key features of AWS CodePipeline [11]:
+The key features of AWS CodePipeline are as follows [11]:

-Automated Workflows: CodePipeline automates the flow of code changes through build, test, and deployment processes, removing manual interventions and improving the speed of application delivery [31].
+Automated workflows: CodePipeline automates the flow of code changes through build, test, and deployment processes, removing manual interventions and improving the speed of application delivery [31].

 Integration with AWS and third-party tools: CodePipeline integrates with a wide range of AWS services, like AWS CodeBuild and AWS CodeDeploy, as well as third-party tools such as GitHub, to offer flexibility in workflows [30].